 Your son/daughter will be placed in a tutor group in one of our Houses.
 There will be a House Head and pastoral staff within each House and a tutor for each tutor group.
-This year we also have a Year 7 Pastoral Assistant, Mrs Gates, who will work with Year 7 students during their first year at Blue Coat.
+We also have a Year 7 Pastoral Assistant, Mrs Gates, who will work with Year 7 students during their first year at Blue Coat.